rasavejo/raspberry-pi-os-qemu-semaphore/README.md

  ```
 ### Creating new syscalls

-As of now, we only implemented functions that are available in a kernel space.
+As of now, we only implemented functions that are available in the kernel space.
 However, our final goal is to have them available in different user processes.
 Therefore, to make them accessible from a user environnment, the first version of this project uses ```syscalls```.
 Consequently, 4 new syscalls needs to be added to our bare-metal environnment :
  - ```sys_sem_new``` : Creates a new semaphore
  - ```sys_sem_p``` : Takes a semaphore token